Azure/azure-data-labs/02-lab-data-science-azureml/README.md

-# Azure Data Labs • data-science-aml
+# Azure Data Labs • data-science-azureml

 This template repository contains all templates to deploy a secure Azure Machine Learning environment.
 This template offers some optional modules which can be enabled/disabled to support some of architectures below.